Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

-{\bf The case of continuous boundary.} In this paragraph, we will briefly indicate why the boundary regularity assumption in Theorem~\ref{th:annulus2} can be relaxed.
-Assume that ${\mathcal A}$ is a planar annulus, where $\partial\mathcal A$ is a union of disjoint, non-degenerate, continuous Jordan curves.
+In this paragraph, we will briefly indicate why the boundary regularity assumption in Theorem~\ref{th:annulus2} can be relaxed.
+Assume that ${\mathcal A}$ is a planar annulus, where $\partial\mathcal A$ is a union of disjoint, Jordan curves.